 Molybdenum is used in producing stainless and special steels, nickel-based alloys, casting parts as well as in chemicals.
-We observed that in 2020, ferromolybdenum prices range from 15.52-20.49 €/Kg Mo.
-Our price Index, using methodology validated by leading industry experts, helps customers make data driven trading decisions.
+Based on the Metalshub Price Index, the price of ferromolybdenum in Q2 2021 ranged from 22.55-40.20 €/Kg Mo.
+The Metalshub Price Index uses methodology validated by leading industry experts, helping customers make data-driven trading decisions.

 Metalshub is the leading digital B2B platform for the iron and steel industry.
 Foundries and steel mills use our platform to purchase ferroalloys like Ferromolybdenum from a global pool of qualified traders and producers.

 |Ferromolybdenum||FeMo||1-5 (fines)||60 - 75|

 |Ferromolybdenum||FeMo||10-100 (lumpy)||60 - 75|

 |Molybdenum Oxide Briquettes||MoOx briq||40X30||55 - 66|

 Molybdenum is one of the most effective alloying agents, of which about 80% is used in the production of various types of steel such as structural steels, stainless steels, high speed steels, tool steels and many more.
 Molybdenum-based alloys offer a unique combination of mechanical properties, including high strength at elevated temperatures, high thermal and electrical conductivity with low thermal expansion.